 Language and Grammer

 The language of an essay should be simple and easy to understand.Essay conveys your personal opinions and it should be in simple conversational style, that is in the words which come naturally in your mind.Don’t be pedantic by using synonyms or phrases just to show how well acquainted you are with the language and syntax.

-The only key to become a successful essay writer is practice.
-You must practice writing as many essays, as possible by keeping record of the word and the time limit.
-Don't ignore these important points while preparing for GRE essays,otherwise no matter how well versed you are in writing,you will not be able to successfully handle this section.Therefore select right source for preparation and good luck.
+The only key to becoming a successful essay writer is practice.
+You must practice writing as many essays, as possible by keeping a record of the word and the time limit.
+Don't ignore these important points while preparing for GRE essays, otherwise, no matter how well versed you are in writing, you will not be able to successfully handle this section.Therefore select right source for preparation and good luck.

 © 2013 Sanjay Sharma